Todd Spitzer: Re-election to the Orange County Board of Supervisors

-In September 2017, Christine Richters, a former aide to Spitzer, also sued the county accusing Spitzer of wrongful termination.
-The county reached to an agreement with Richters for a $150,000 settlement for unpaid overtime which was approved by a unanimous vote of the Board of Supervisors including Spitzer.
+In September 2017, Christine Richters, a former aide to Spitzer, also sued the County for the County's responsibility to properly calculate and pay over-time based on her job classification.
+The county reached an agreement with Richters for earned overtime over the period of multiple years which was approved by a unanimous vote of the Board of Supervisors including Spitzer.